 Who is at risk of deep vein thrombosis (DVT)?

 “In the first place, people who do get DVT are likely to have some risk factors that make them more susceptible to the condition.
-They may not be moving very much because of injury, osteoarthritis, or a recent recovery from a debilitating illness,” says Prof Lee.
+They may not be moving very much because of injury, osteoarthritis, or a recent recovery from a debilitating illness,” says our specialists.

 People who are on oral contraceptives or hormone therapy, are pregnant, have a family history of the condition, who suffer from cancer or are undergoing cancer treatment are also at higher risk of developing DVT.
-“Some cancer cells release substances that promote clotting,” said Prof Lee.
+“Some cancer cells release substances that promote clotting,” shares the SGH Department of Haematology.
 Some cancer treatments also increase the chance of developing DVT.